xtuml/training/courses/System Modeling with the xtUML Editor/Execution/Advanced-Topics/Advanced Topics Quiz.md

 __Choices:__
   - A: Raise an error.
   - B: Execute OAL in the outgoing port or continue if none is found.
-  - B: Look for OAL to execute in the outgoing port and raise an error if none is found.
+  - C: Look for OAL to execute in the outgoing port and raise an error if none is found.

 __Answer(s):__
   - B